Shipping Guide

 What is the cheapest way to ship a board game?

 For games under 2 lbs, USPS Ground Advantage is cheapest at around $7-8.
 For heavier games (3-5 lbs), a USPS Priority Mail Flat Rate box often saves money because you pay a fixed price regardless of weight.
-Compare both options using your game's actual weight to find the best deal.
+Compare both options using your game's actual weight to find the best deal, and buy the label at a discount below commercial rates so the 2026 increases do not eat the difference.

 How do I protect a board game's retail box during shipping?